The top 7 art investment-related questions to finally get what it is all about.

 How to sell and buy art for investment?

+In another article on our blog, we have explained 5 things to know before investing in art.
 Well, the classical and obvious answer is “Just start an art collection!”.
 But the process isn’t very straightforward.
 The traditional journey of an art investor looks more or less like that:

 The not-so-time-nor-money-efficient buying journey: